Automattic/super-cool-ad-inserter-plugin/docs/developers-shortcode-docs.md

 ### Manually place shortcodes in a post

-If you want to manually place SCAIP widget areas in a post, you can do so using the `[scaip]` shortcode.
+If you want to manually place SCAIP widget areas in a post, you can do so using the `[ad]` shortcode.

 For example, to display the "Inserted Ad Position 2" in a custom location in your post, you would use the following shortcode:

-    [scaip number="2"]
+    [ad number="2"]

 Using this method, you can reorder inserted widget areas or manually limit the number of inserted ad positions on a per-post basis without having to define a callback to determine what gets placed in the widget area.